- 1 egg, lightly beaten

-- Sprinkle burgers with cheese; cook 2-3 minutes longer or until cheese is melted.
+- Sprinkle burgers with cheese; cover, grill or broil 2-3 minutes longer or until cheese is melted.
 Remove and keep warm.

-- Grill or broil rolls for 1-2 minutes or until toasted.
+- Grill or broil rolls, uncovered, for 1-2 minutes or until toasted.
 Serve burgers on rolls with spaghetti sauce.
 Yield: 8 servings.

 Reviews forGrilled Italian Meatball Burgers

 "Great recipe!
 Will definitely make again.
 It may even become a family favorite!
 I served it with homemade seasoned french fries."